maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 Cases ("zaken") almost always have relations to documents.
 If the case is being destroyed, documents related to it (and no other cases) also need to be destroyed.
-For that purpose, the Archiefvernietingscomponent needs access to the Documents API.
+For that purpose, the Archiefvernietigingscomponent needs access to the Documents API.

 Add a service of the type ``DRC``.
 The configuration steps for the Catalogi API apply here, with the exception of "Extra configuration" - this is not required.